 Business leaders can no longer ignore cyber threats.
 Cyber crime is profitable – very profitable.
-Latest industry estimates peg the global cost of cyber crime at CHF 600 Billion or 0.8% of world GDP.
-With barriers of entry for cyber crime being low, and the risks of being caught and prosecuted small, it isn't a question of whether an attack will happen, but when.
+The resulting cost to the global economy is an estimated $1-1.5 Trillion and perpetrators generally evade prosecution and avoid penalties.
+As such, the very foundation of modern society increasingly depends on our ability to protect digital assets.
+With the risks of being caught and prosecuted small, it isn't a question of whether an attack will happen, but when.

 A well-developed ecosystem provides support to criminals via tools such as 'crime as a service', help-desks, or anonymous marketplaces to monetise stolen assets.
 The attackers themselves are sophisticated and frequently have resources and budgets that eclipse many corporate security departments.